MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/2-envision-make-my-service-decisions-direct-routing.md

 > [!NOTE]
-> To provide toll-free conference bridge phone numbers and to support conferencing dial-out to international phone numbers, you must set up [Communications Credits](https://docs.microsoft.com/SkypeForBusiness/skype-for-business-and-microsoft-teams-add-on-licensing/what-are-communications-credits) for your organization.
+> To provide toll-free conference bridge phone numbers and to support conferencing dial-out to international phone numbers, you should set up [Communications Credits](https://docs.microsoft.com/SkypeForBusiness/skype-for-business-and-microsoft-teams-add-on-licensing/what-are-communications-credits) for your organization.

 Audio Conferencing and Phone System can be licensed separately as add-on services for existing customers who have Office 365 E3 or E1 subscription plans;